 David Bonalle said: “By changing our approach we were able to reduce attrition by 25.1 percent versus the new-client communication approach used previously.”

-KeyBank is effectively placed to continuing growing, as its data-driven approach will help in generating leads, retaining customers and providing a better overall experience for the customer.
+KeyBank is effectively placed to continue growing, as its data-driven approach will help in generating leads, retaining customers and providing a better overall experience for the customer.

 Data has quickly become the most valuable commodity in the world.
 Unlike traditional currency, which is limited by transactional limits, data currency exhibits a network effect, whereby data can be used at the same time across multiple use cases, thereby increasing its value to the organisation.